Over-parameterization and Adversarial Robustness in Neural Networks: An Overview and Empirical Analysis

 \subsection{Attack Approach}

-The attack approaches considered in our experiments have the following threat model: The attacker's main goal is to cause integrity violation to evade detection without compromising normal operation using \textit{indiscriminate} attack whose goal is to have the test-instance misclassified as any class except the true one.
+The attack approaches considered in our experiments have the following threat model: The attacker's main goal is to cause an integrity violation to evade detection without compromising normal operation using \textit{indiscriminate} attack whose goal is to have the test instance misclassified as any class except the true one.
 The attacker's capability is limited to influencing data samples at test time to evade the trained model, making it an \textit{evasion} attack.
 We consider both \textit{white-box} setting, where the attacker has complete access to both model and data distribution, and the \textit{black-box} setting, where the attacker has no access to either data or distribution.

-To evaluate the security of over-parameterized models, we use the widely-used white-box attack approach, which generates attacks on the known trained model parameters.
+To evaluate the security of over-parameterized models, we use the widely used white-box attack approach, which generates attacks on the known trained model parameters.
 PGD is a widely used evasion attack algorithm to evaluate the robustness of a model and is a good starting point for security evaluation.
-After evaluating on PGD, as explained in later sections, we perform experiments on sophisticated diversified ensemble attack: AutoAttack.
+After evaluating on PGD, as explained in later sections, we perform experiments a on sophisticated diversified ensemble attack: AutoAttack.

-\subsubsection{Projected Gradient Descent: PGD}
+\subsubsection{Projected Gradient Descent (PGD)}